UkCoder165/gymflex/README.md

   3. As a frequent user, I want to be kept updated on changes to the opening times, equipment, availability, and these to be displayed on a website.

+ - ### Wireframes
+   Illustrations are located in the "fireframe" folder within the "assets" folder.

  -  ### Design